 Financial change happens one pay cheque at a time, but there are many things we can do between pay cheques to ensure we are better at our finances from one payday to the next.
 Consider this your how-to guide for financial discipline.

 Track your expenses

 Widening the gap between your income and expenses can be done by earning more, spending less or keeping your expenses constant while your income grows.
 Few of us can control how much we get paid.
 Unless you figure out a way to supplement your income, it’s far easier to control your spending.

 Tracking your expenses alerts you to an increase in your spending immediately.
 You can be proactive in the ever-raging battle against lifestyle creep.
-It also highlights some bad financial habits you might not want to admit to yourself.
+It also highlights bad financial habits that you might not want to admit to yourself.
 You can deny that you spend too much money on cupcakes all you want, but your expense tracker doesn’t lie.

 Keeping track of your spending also ensures you have enough money in your emergency fund.
 Your emergency fund should generally have about three months’ worth of expenses available to you immediately.
 To get an accurate emergency fund goal, you need to know how much you spend every month.